prisma/prisma1/README.md

 The interactice CLI wizard now helps you to connect Prisma to your database:

 - If you want to start with a new database, select **Create new database**.
-- If you already have a database, select **Use existing database** (and provide database credentials in next step).
+- If you already have a database, select **Use existing database** (and provide database credentials).

 Once the command has finished, you need to run the following commands to setup Prisma: